 There and Here celebrates the heritage and unheralded charm of Illinois.
-From Alhambra to Zion, from the Indigenous metropolis of Cahokia to the Mormons’ Promised Land at Nauvoo, from the Trail of Tears to the Underground Railroad, from slavery to Lincoln, There and Here weaves a tapestry of 18th and 19th Century Illinois, full of abnegation, conflict and hope.
+From Alhambra to Zion, from the Indigenous metropolis of Cahokia to the Mormons’ Promised Land at Nauvoo, from slavery to Lincoln, There and Here weaves a tapestry of 18th and 19th Century Illinois, full of abnegation, conflict and hope.

 “Laurent Pernot’s beautiful book....is a wonderful exploration of the Land of Lincoln, giving readers many reasons to get off the highway and explore our state.”

 – Jan Kostner, former director, Illinois Bureau of Tourism

 "Pernot’s concise textual entries are greatly enriched by numerous carefully chosen and pleasing pictures....[It] sketches neo-European foundations after Indigenous people had been eliminated."

 – Leo Schelbert, professor emeritus, U of I at Chicago, author of Switzerland Abroad (2019)

 “A baseball fan’s delight….a glorious book”

 Stuart Shiffman, Illinois Times

 The late 1880s and early 1900s Chicago baseball club, one of the winningest teams ever assembled, played not one inning on the North Side.